genny-project/credentials-genny/Customer-project.md

 ## Creating a Customer Project
 1. Choose customer code
 - Create a customer code which is the name of the project with no spaces and all lowercase.
-Ex: channel40, mentormatch.
+Ex: rolefy, mentormatch.

 2. Choose Customer domain name
-- Select the domain name such as channel40.com.au, mentormatch.com etc.
+- Select the domain name such as rolefy.com, mentormatch.com etc.

 3. Create a gmail account
-- Create a gmail account following the first accounts format as the convention ${domain}.user@gmail.com such as channel40.com.user@gmail.com,  mentormatch.com.user@gmail.com, etc.
+- Create a gmail account following the first accounts format as the convention ${domain}.user@gmail.com such as rolefy.com.user@gmail.com,  mentormatch.com.user@gmail.com, etc.

 4. Enable Google Sheets API